alex-held/dotfiles/README.md

 # Secret Encryption

-Githooks make sure that your *.secret files are encrypted
+Githooks make sure that your *.secret files are encrypted.
+*.secret are ignored via the .gitignore

 Encrypts a secret file using my gpg userid. gp-lock <secret-file>